zielik-dev/Bondlog/README.md

 * Business Communication: Bondlog serves as a central hub for communication between team members and stakeholders.
 Easily collaborate, exchange instructions, and share updates related to non-conforming deliveries within the application.

 ### License
-Created by Michal Zielinski for GXO Logistics and Virgin Media O2 warehouse operation.
+Created privately by Michal Zielinski for GXO Logistics and Virgin Media O2 warehouse operation.